Download the Global Criteria.

 Good policies and procedures should provide insight on what management believes is important, clarify obligations and their purpose, and be consistent and last beyond the term of a particular executive.
-A policy/proclamation is generally formulated by top management as an integral part of organization strategy that will guide decision making and leave some room for managerial discretion.
+A policy/proclamation is generally formulated by top management as an integral part of organizational strategy that will guide decision-making and leave some room for managerial discretion.

 - i.
 The written and signed policy/proclamation includes actions to support the following nine steps.
 Yes/No

 - On August 6, 2018, Mayor Stephen M. Schewel proclaimed the City of Durham a Breastfeeding Friendly Community (BFFC).
 BFFC Durham looks forward to future collaborations with businesses and institutions throughout the city and county to meet the needs of breastfeeding families.

 - On Monday, April 13, 2020, the Durham Board of County Commissioners proclaimed Durham County a BREASTFEEDING FRIENDLY FAMILY COMMUNITY!

 - On Monday, April 12, 2021 during the Regular Session meeting of the Durham County Commissioners, Durham County was re-proclaimed a Breastfeeding Family Friendly Community.